 But none of that matters.

-The industry that promotes the virtues of maximising shareholder value gets the most important thing right - the marketing.
+The industry of decapitalists that promotes the virtues of maximising shareholder value gets the most important thing right - the marketing.

 Despite increasing recognition that the idea of putting the investment industry first is bad for listed businesses, shareholder entitlement remains entrenched in the consciousness of business leaders, politicians and business schools.